Mold Exposure Symptoms: How to Tell If Mold's the Cause (2026)

 | Travel test | Symptoms improve away from home | Symptoms follow you (if same pollen region) |

 The most reliable indicator is the travel test.
 Leave home for 2-3 days.
-If symptoms improve significantly, your indoor environment is the source.
+If they clearly ease over those two or three days, your indoor environment is the source.
 Mold, dust mites, and pet dander are the three most common indoor allergens; mold is the one most often paired with a musty smell and visible moisture problems.

 When to See a Doctor